Physician Assistant Studies Student Handbook

 Failure of Examinations and Remediation Process

 The course instructor will contact any student who receives a failing grade (grade less than 70) on a written exam, practical, or clinical encounter within five (5) days of releasing the grades to the class in order to set up an appointment to discuss the failure.
 The purpose of this meeting is to provide the student with a performance report (SIO report) on the written assessment or feedback on the practical or clinical encounter.
 In addition to the report, the student will receive supplementary resources to facilitate proficiency of the information.
 The student should contact the instructor for any additional clarification regarding the remediation plan, should they have questions.
 The student must remediate the material they missed on the assessment.
 In a course that has cumulative assessments, remediation must be completed before the next assessment is administered.
 Quizzes are exempt from remediation.
 The grade on the remediation assessment will not change the original assessment grade.
 See course syllabi for course specific details.

-An academic contract that includes the remediation process and re-assessment will be conveyed to the student by the instructor via their NYIT email or in person and documented on the program's student advisement form.
-The form must be signed by both the instructor and the student.
+An academic contract that includes the remediation process and re-assessment will be conveyed to the student by the instructor via their nyit.edu email or in person and documented on the program's student advisement form.
+The form must be signed by the instructor.
 This document must also be shared with the student's faculty advisor and a copy placed in the students electronic and hard copy files.
 A score greater than or equal to 70 must be achieved to demonstrate proficiency and pass the assessment.
 The remediation must be completed and resolved within two (2) weeks of receiving the failing assessment grade.
 If the student does not demonstrate proficiency by receiving a passing grade of 70 or more, the student may be given additional opportunities to remediate the material.